-1.1.1: Create structures and processes to ensure effective communication about decision-making and collegial consultation among all district entities (namely, CHC, SBVC, DETS, EDCT, KVCR, and district office).
-Publish a periodic Chancellor's Chat , summarizing significant developments and decisions during each month and including other useful information as needed.
+Objective 1.1.1: Create structures and processes to ensure effective communication about decision-making and collegial consultation among all district entities (namely, CHC, SBVC, DETS, EDCT, KVCR, and district office).
+Suggested Actions Publish a periodic Chancellor's Chat , summarizing significant developments and decisions during each month and including other useful information as needed.
 At the end of each annual budget cycle, make readily available to all employees the final decisions and rationales on all resource requests.
 Train all collegial-consultation committee members in their responsibilities (e.g., participating actively, informing and soliciting feedback from constituents), and in how the committees function.
-Build into the agendas of regular meetings and events (e.g., Inservice Day, President's Cabinet, Crafton Council, SBVC College Council, Senates, and meetings of other representative bodies) communication about progress on the DSP.
+Build into the agendas of regular meetings and events (e.g., In- service Day, President's Cabinet, Crafton Council, SBVC College Council, Senates, and meetings of other representative bodies) communication about progress on the DSP.
 Develop a template or other tool to facilitate regular communication with and feedback from all district personnel about DSP progress.
-2011-12 Chancellor's Cabinet Survey of constituency groups and individuals Outcome: Percent satisfaction with effectiveness of communication Chancellor's Chat contents Resource request list decisions and rationales Number of training sessions and participants Training session evaluations
+Tentative Timeline/Deadline 2011-12 Character 2 Californi Point Person or Group Chancellor's Cabinet Measurements of Progress Survey of constituency groups and individuals Outcome: Percent satisfaction with effectiveness of communication Chancellor's Chat contents Resource request list decisions and rationales Number of training sessions and participants Training session evaluations